rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 - You will now see the count of events compare to the count of previous events from last week at the same time as two seperate lines on the graph.

 ## 8. Multi Series Time Charts
-It's very useful to represent dynamic series changes over time.
+It's very useful to represent dynamic series changes over time where the desired outcome is one series per value of a specific field such as status_code or instance.
 - Duplicate the time series panel you just created.
-- Change the last line so it looks like this.
+- Change the last line so it matches search below.

 Transpose reformats time series data with a series column into a format for graphing over time.

 ```

 _sourcecategory = *cloudfront* {{keywords}}